Introduction

 ConocoPhilips has considerable room for growth in its investment in Alaska.
 The external environment is conducive for the business.
 However, there are notable threats that the enterprise has to consider as it continues to operate in Alaska.
 The variations in tax policy can affect its long-term opportunity to gain considerable returns on its investment.

-Increased migration to Alaska will likely increase the supply of labor; however, it will also lead to increase state burden for public service provision.
+Increased migration to Alaska will likely increase the supply of labor; however, it will also lead to increased state burden for public service provision.
 Together with a significant population increase, the state will likely turn to its most profitable industries for taxation, which includes the oil and gas industry.

-Therefore, the company cannot afford to be over ambitious.
+Therefore, the company cannot afford to be over-ambitious.
 The PESTLE analysis and the Porter’s five forces analysis have elaborated the threats and opportunities available for the company to support this conclusion that there are many reasons for continued investment in the enterprise in Alaska.

 References